equodev/equo/README.md

 * Import the project in Eclipse (the one configured before) into a new workspace.
 * Then, you can start to make modifications.
 Eclipse will automatically be building the framework on saved changes and you can [develop an Equo app in parallel consuming local framework](docs/Develop app in parallel.md) to test the changes

+## List of Framework Core bundles

+You can see the list of bundles in [this document](docs/Bundles.md)

 ## How to debug

 Follow [this guide](docs/Debugging.md) to know how to debug the framework by doing remote debugging to an Equo app

-## List of Framework Core bundles

-You can see the list of bundles in [this document](docs/Bundles.md)
+## Integration tests

+[Guide](docs/Integration tests.md) to create integration tests for the Equo framework